 The new law specifically includes employment discrimination lawsuits in the definition of "tort action" in the Trial Procedure Law.
 This serves to codify what was generally assumed to be the law, again providing employers with needed clarity.

-Because discrimination actions are now defined as tort actions, the following apply:
+Because discrimination actions are now defined as tort actions,

 - No limits on compensatory damages for the plaintiff’s economic loss (lost wages, compensation, and expenditures for medical care/treatment, etc.);